KANNIBALWEAR/00RAW_Season/README.md

 # RAW - KANNIBAL WEAR SEASON
-- Initiation / Show How To Make Your Own Things / Cannibalize Wear and Tech
+- Initiation / Show How To Make Your Own Things / Cannibalize Wear and Tech:
+  Evo Attachment Extension - conversion kit to "kannibalize" other bags and items so they can be used as modular.
 - basic testing products, fairly simple to make, wide variety of design to test (minimal, stealth but raw)

 **Projects to consider for starters:**